-- Insert a video into a PowerPoint slide.
+- Insert an online video into a PowerPoint slide

 Karen is creating a work presentation to introduce her team to a few different concepts.
 She begins by adding in her video slides first.
 Later she will fill in the rest of the presentation around them.
 The first video is about using creative commons licensed material.
 She has already opened a new presentation in PowerPoint and has a video she wishes to insert into her slide.